tarpetos/connection-finder/README.md

 disables the button and continuously sends connection requests until a connection is established.
 The "Stop" button allows you to halt the search and stop any sound that may be playing.

+## Purpose

+The point was to implement the same functionality with a similar appearance of the application, but using different graphics libraries.
+Therefore, the project uses 3 graphic libraries, between which you can easily switch.

 ## Usage

-You can choose between two different user interfaces (UI) for this application: Tkinter or Flet.
+You can choose between two different user interfaces (UI) for this application: Tkinter, Flet or Kivy.
 To use the application, follow the steps below:

 1. **Install the required dependencies:**